 HempBombs CBD oil is sold in five different potency options, from 300 mg to 4000 mg of CBD per bottle.

 The hemp used to make this CBD oil has been sourced from certified organic farms in Europe and extracted with CO2 for maximum purity.
-This oil also contains zero THC, which makes it a great alternative for people who want to avoid even trace amounts of the psychoactive THC.
+This oil also contains zero THC, which makes it a great alternative for people who want to avoid even trace amounts of psychoactive THC.

 The isolate will give you the highest dose per serving, which is better for sleep support as higher doses of CBD tend to offer the best sleep support.